-I've been reflecting on why an agentic pair programmer works so well for my neurodivergent brain โ€” and for me it has to do with speed, but most of all with cognitive fit.
+I've been reflecting on why agentic programming works so well for my neurodivergent brain โ€” and for me it has to do with speed, but most of all with cognitive fit.

 Most of my work lives at the level of systems, flows, invariants, and failure modes.
 The hardest part is not writing code; it's holding intent, structure, and consequences in my head at the same time.